 Indeed, there are no reliable figures on how many men and women work as sex worker in the Netherlands.
 Nevertheless, researchers quote the old estimate as being authoritative that there are 25,000 women working in prostitution in the Netherlands every year.
 This figure is curious because it will never be more or less, even though everyone claims that the market is growing or shrinking.
 We might conclude that large numbers are more an expression of a discomfort and moral anxiety on the part of the authors than a faithful representation of the empirical reality.

 Annual and daily figures

 There is also a lot of confusion about what we have called daily and annual figures.
 Daily figures refer to the number of sex workers working on a certain location (district, city, country) at any given time.
 Annual figures refer to the number of different individuals who have ever worked at a certain location in a certain year.
 In our opinion, the daily figures give the most realistic picture of the size of the prostitution market.
 The daily figure expresses, as it were, the social ‘pressure’ that the prostitution business puts on a certain location.
-For example, it makes quite a difference whether, in a city like Utrecht, 200 or 2000 women are active in sex work on any given day.
 The annual figure does not say much about the size of the market for sex work. (…) In the discussion about sex work, however, annual figures are often used as an indication of the size of the prostitution market.